sfc-aqua/quisp/README.md

 Instead, like simulators for large-scale error correction, QuISP operates primarily in the _error basis_, in which we maintain a description of errors the states have incurred rather than the full state.
-However, unlike QEC simulators, QuISP supports non-Pauli errors, in a limited fashion.
+However, unlike most QEC simulators, QuISP supports non-Pauli errors, in a limited fashion.

 QuISP is almost endlessly configurable; for example, it is possible to